 - 2.1 These procedures aim to strike a balance between the need to protect children and adults at risk from abuse and the need to protect RAD staff, students, members, volunteers and visitors from false allegations. - 2.2 It is not the responsibility of anyone working at RAD in a paid or voluntary capacity to decide whether a child or adult at risk has been abused in the past, is being abused or might be abused.
-However, there is a responsibility to act on concerns in order that children and adults at risk can be supported and protected in the short term, and that appropriate agencies can make enquiries and take any necessary action to protect them (see also the RAD Whistleblowing Policy). - 2.3 It is the remit of the appropriate authority and not anyone connected with the RAD to investigate incidents that require referral. - 2.4 Abuse of children and adults at risk can and does take place outside the family setting, including within organisations, potentially by anyone involved in working with children or adults at risk in a paid or voluntary capacity.
+However, there is a responsibility to act on concerns in order that children and adults at risk can be supported and protected in the short term, and that appropriate agencies can make enquiries and take any necessary action to protect them (see also the RAD Whistleblowing Policy). - 2.4 Abuse of children and adults at risk can and does take place outside the family setting, including within organisations, potentially by anyone involved in working with children or adults at risk in a paid or voluntary capacity.
 Evidence indicates that abuse which takes place in an organisation is rarely a one-off event, so it is important that all staff within the RAD are aware of this and take the appropriate action to respond to an allegation or suspicion. - 2.5 Abuse of children and adults at risk can be perpetrated by another child or adult at risk and where this occurs the age and understanding of the alleged perpetrator must be taken into consideration.
-The circumstances of the alleged abuser must be assessed separately from those of the alleged victim and must include exploration of why the behaviour has occurred.

-2.6 Where the RAD receives reports of concerns about the way that an RAD teacher is working with children and young people that raises questions about safe dance practice (particularly with respect to the possibility of physical injury or impairment being caused to students), the RAD will carry out all possible and appropriate investigations as the expert in the dance education field.
-In the event of the investigation substantiating such concerns, a safeguarding referral may then be made to the appropriate authority.
-In this context it should be noted that complaints against members cannot be assumed to be substantiated until appropriate processes have been completed, and in some circumstances may be rejected or may not be able to be investigated (e.g. in the case of anonymous complaints).
+The circumstances of the alleged abuser must be assessed separately from those of the alleged victim and must include exploration of why the behaviour has occurred. - 2.6 Where the RAD receives reports of concerns about the way that an RAD teacher is working with children and young people that raises questions about safe dance practice (particularly with respect to the possibility of physical injury or impairment being caused to students), the RAD will carry out all possible and appropriate investigations as the expert in the dance education field.
+Following the investigation, a safeguarding referral may then be made to the appropriate authority.